 Mikhail Burke / Cori Hanson

-*Note* There are no pre-requisites for this course.
+*Note* There is no pre-requisite knowledge required for this course.
 We welcome all learners whether you have no experience with EDI and want to learn more or you already have experience and are looking to deeper your learning.